DonovanDMC/LocalBooru/README.md

 ### Installation

 1. Download and install the [prerequisites](#prerequisites).
-2. Clone the repo with `git clone https://github.com/FemboyFans/FemboyFans.git`.
+2. Clone the repo with `git clone https://github.com/DonovanDMC/LocalBooru.git`.
 3. `cd` into the repo.
 4. Copy the sample environment file with `cp .env.sample .env`.
 5. Run the following commands:
     ```
-    docker compose run --rm --no-deps femboyfans /app/bin/presetup
+    docker compose run --rm --no-deps localbooru /app/bin/presetup
-    docker compose run --rm -e SEED_POST_COUNT=100 femboyfans /app/bin/setup
+    docker compose run --rm -e SEED_POST_COUNT=0 localbooru /app/bin/setup
-    docker compose run --rm reports npm run migrate
     docker compose up
     ```
     After running the commands once only `docker compose up` is needed to bring up the containers.
-6. To confirm the installation worked, open the web browser of your choice and enter `http://localhost:4000` into the address bar and see if the website loads correctly.
-Create an account via http://localhost:4000/users/new.
-The first created user will automatically be promoted to the "Owner" level.
+6. To confirm the installation worked, open the web browser of your choice and enter `http://localhost:5000` into the address bar and see if the website loads correctly.

 Note: When gems or js packages are updated you need to execute `docker compose build` to reflect them in the container.